stigtsp/jfpg/README.md

 Simply run "make".

+Beginning on 17-June-2017, all commits/tags will be cryptographically signed with GPG.
+You can always find my current GPG public key [here](https://www.deepstate.io/about.html).

 jfpg should compile on most Unix-like systems without any dependencies.
 It has been tested and confirmed to work on the following operating systems: